eshanbehal/Top-10-Downloader/readme.md

 1. starting today by adding some more code to the while loop in the pull parser for the xmlpullparser class. adding some tag like start_tag , text , end_tag with the help of switch and if statements.

+2. After putting code for xmlpullparser now will be creating the laout for my app inorder to display the rssfeed data.
+   So here i have used a listview widget for scrolling inbetween the data for multiple records.

+3. also i will be using the concept of adaptors for my app. using adapters as to make the listview work , we have to put an adapter between the data and the listview.

+   whenevr the listview needs to display any data, it asks the adapters for a view that it can display data on.

+4. here i am using the arrayadapter thats the part of the android framework.

+   ArrayAdapters: it is very basic it can put data into a single textview widget.it uses objects "tostring" method and puts the returned string into the the textview.

+   for more info on ArrayAdapters view this link : https://developer.android.com/reference/android/widget/ArrayAdapter.html